janesp/VoyagerBase/README.md

 # Voyager Base

+Clean code base based on tutorial video examples.
+Starting point for projects based on Voyager.

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.